Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 - **-trace** enables tracelogging to the EventLog for debugging and watching tests execute.
 - **-testset:[Test Set ID]** allows you to tell RapiseLauncher to execute a specific test set on the remote computer (e.g. **-testset:45** runs test set `TX00045`).
 - **-project:[Project ID]** allows you to tell RapiseLauncher which project the test set specified with the **-testset** argument lives in.
 This speeds up the time it takes Rapise to locate and retrieve the test set (optional).
+- **-config:[Path to RepositoryConnection.xml]** allows defining path to custom RapiseLauncher configuration.
+It may be used when RapiseLauncher is executed in remote pipeline.
+You may create `RapositoryConnection.xml` on you dev host (by setting the confguration using standard settings dialog), and then copy the configured file from `C:\ProgramData\Inflectra\Rapise\RepositoryConnection.xml` to your source tree and pass it using this parameter.
 - **filename** must be the last item on the command line.
 This is a `TST` file downloaded from SpiraTest to start immediate execution on.
 Optional.

 ### Record Playback Videos